Strompy/practice_challenges/advent_of_code/day_18/day_21/day_21_prompt.md

 ## Solution
 ### Rewrite the question in your own words:
+Ingredient lists are in an unknown language but you can read the allergen warnings.
+There may be more allergens in the ingredient list, but the listed ones are definitely there.
+Determine which ingredients cannot be allergens.

 ### What assumptions will you make about this problem if you cannot ask any more clarifying questions?
 What are your reasons for making those assumptions?